 Following the spin-off, we will be an independent, publicly traded company.
 The following table sets forth information regarding individuals who are expected to serve as Spinco's executive officers, including their positions after the spin-off, and is followed by biographies of each such executive officer.
-We expect that additional executive officers will be subsequently added.
 While some of Spinco's executive officers are currently employees of WDC, after the spin-off, none of these individuals will be employees of WDC.
-The information set forth below is as of November 25, 2024.
+The information set forth below is as of $[\bullet]$, 2024.

-Name Age Position David V. Goeckeler 63 Chief Executive Officer Luis F. Visoso Lomelin 55 Chief Financial Officer
+Name Age Position

+David V. Goeckeler 61 Chief Executive Officer

+[] [] []